Ryde Group

 Ryde Group Ltd is a ride-hailing and carpooling company headquartered in Singapore.
-Established in September 2014, the company operates across multiple regions, with soft launches in Malaysia, Hong Kong, and Australia.
-Ryde has expanded into electric vehicle (EV) mobility services and entered into partnerships beyond the transport sector.
+Founded in September 2014, the company operates primarily in Singapore and has conducted pilot launches in Malaysia, Hong Kong, and Australia.

+Ryde has expanded into electric vehicle (EV) mobility services and autonomous vehicles (AVs), and last-mile mobility, and has established partnerships with organizations across different sectors.
 It was listed on the New York Stock Exchange (NYSE) on March 6, 2024, following its initial public offering.

 History

 2014–2020

 Ryde Group Ltd was founded by Terence Zou in 2014 during the expansion of ride-hailing services in Southeast Asia.
 Prior to founding the company, Zou served in the Republic of Singapore Navy for eight years, commanding the RSS Resilience and receiving the Queen's Binoculars award in 1995 at Britannia Royal Naval College.
 Following his military service, he obtained an MBA from Harvard Business School and worked in finance.
 Zou conceived the idea for a carpooling platform in 2004 while serving in the Navy and later left his finance career to launch Ryde.

 The company was initially launched as a social carpooling platform and later expanded into private-hire and taxi bookings, as well as on-demand courier services.
 It received regulatory approval from Singapore’s Land Transport Authority (LTA) to operate as a Class 1 third-party taxi booking provider.
 In 2015, the company was certified by the Singapore Centre of Social Enterprise and became part of DBS Bank's Asia-for-Good programme.
 In 2020, Ryde introduced the Ryde Education Merit Awards to provide financial assistance to the children of its driver-partners.
 The program was later expanded to include scholarships.

+In 2018, Ryde launched RydeSend, a same-day courier service, alongside its carpooling, private-hire and taxi-booking services in Singapore.